yintrigue/portfolio-ds/melanoma/README.md

 - `model_nn_v3_efn_meta.ipynb` contains all source codes and the final report write-up.
 - `./archived_models` contains the notebooks for Model v1 and v2 with minimal write-up.
 - `./_saves` contains the npy outputs and weights from the final model.
+- `./ppt` contains a presentation that briefly discusses the various techniques used to build Model v3.
 - `./_img` contains the images used for the writeup and readme markdown.